mdn/curriculum/curriculum/2-core/3-scripting/6-14-javascript-libraries-and-frameworks-introduction.md

   - It must solve the problems your codebase must solve, and offer advantages that significantly outweigh any negatives that it brings to the table.

-  - It must have good support, and a friendly community.
+  - It must have good support and a friendly community.

   - It must be actively maintained — don't choose a codebase that has not been updated for over a year, or has no users.